tlswg/tls13-spec/draft-ietf-tls-tls13.md

 appear in EncryptedExtensions.
 Extensions which are designated to appear in ServerHello MUST NOT appear in EncryptedExtensions.
-Clients MUST check EncryptedExtensions for the presence of any forbidden extensions and if any are found MUST terminate the handshake with an "illegal_parameter" alert.
+Clients MUST check EncryptedExtensions for the presence of any forbidden extensions and if any are found MUST abort the handshake with an "illegal_parameter" alert.

 Structure of this message: